tve/mqboard/mqtt-async/README.md

   to reconnect Wifi.
 - Publishing messages at QoS 1 can be asynchronous such that the application can proceed before an ACK is received from the broker.
+- Support starting with a clean session or resuming from a previous session.

 Features that need a little more work:
-- Support starting with a clean session or resuming from a previous session (this still needs a little tweaking).
 - Support TLS.

 `mqtt_async` is published under an MIT license.